nlesc-sherlock/concept-search/README.md

 Several python packages have to installed for the various comnponents of this repository.

-pandas Flask Flask-cors nltk vincent elasticsearch sklearn
+pandas Flask Flask-cors nltk vincent elasticsearch sklearn scipy

 ## termsuggester